grace-shearrer/MealNetworks/README.md

 ### 10-fold cross validated glasso R code for regularized network (skeptic transformed)
 - R code PREG_BMI_breakfast.R
 - in Python, code is networkX.ipynb (used on the same cross-validated, regularized sparse correlation matrix obtained in R above): corrm_PREG_BMI2_3_OCC1.csv

+### update on 10/9/2019
+Corrected food groups meat and cured meat.
+FNDDS codes had ham and bacon as meat and not cured meat, how it is in USDAs food patterns and HEI.
+This was corrected in:
+- Step-by-step food grouping.docx
+- foodgroup_coding_2_1.sas
+- preg_bmi2_3_occ1.sas7bdat
+- BMI2_3_FREQ.csv
+- corrm_PREG_BMI2_3_OCC1.csv
+But did not re-generate the example network shown in AIMS_METHODS.docx.
+The connections for meat and cured meat should show some differences once corrected.